gogameguru/glift-go-game/readme.txt

 == Changelog ==

+= 0.5.3 =
+* Feature - Glift upgraded to 1.0.3
+* Feature - Add support for Tygem .gib files with the parseType option.
+* Feature - Add 'escape' key to the game info window.
+* Feature - Add convenience options for disabling UI components.
+* Fix - Fix issue where Glift was capturing (and not releasing) key events.

 = 0.5.2 =
 * Feature - Glift upgraded to 1.0.2
 * Feature - Add keybindings to the game-viewer